THE JIMI HENDRIX BIG MUFF

-It is a fact that Mike Matthews was friends with Jimi Hendrix, going back to when he was known as Jimmy James, playing guitar in Curtis Knight and the Squires.
+It is a fact that Mike Matthews was friends with Jimi Hendrix, going back to when he was known as Jimmy James, playing guitar in Curtis Knight and the Squires in 1966.
 Matthews, among other things, was a band promoter in his youth and promoted the Squires, where he met Jimmy.
 Later, when Jimmy (now Jimi) had his own band, Matthews was frequently invited to attended his recording sessions in New York City.
 Matthews has said he attended sessions in three different studios and claimed he was really proud to see Jimi using the Big Muff (Version 1) in one of those, though he has at times been a bit fuzzy on the exact year and details.
 I always assumed the Electro-Harmonix advertising claims meant Jimi used a Big Muff on the Electric Ladyland album, because EHX often used the words "electric lady sound" in their ads, but the dates never added up.
 Ladyland was recorded in 1967-68 in New York and released in September 1968.
 The Muff Fuzz was created in 1969 and the first version of the V1 "Triangle" Big Muff, by all reliable accounts, followed later that same year.
 E-H was on a roll in '69 with several Bob Myer designed circuits, including the Muff Fuzz.
 According to Bob, the Big Muff was the next circuit he created, and it went into production in late 1969, with a hand wired perf boarded circuit.
 A second edition with a PCB board and a separate on/off switch came out in 1970.
-At the time I write this most sources state Jimi could never have used a Big Muff simply because they use the commonly stated, and incorrect Big Muff manufacture date of 1971, post dating Jimi's death in September 1970.
+At the time I write this most sources state Jimi could never have used a Big Muff simply because it is the the Big Muff date of manufacture was 1971, post dating Jimi's death in September 1970.
 I have seen Big Muff receipts dated from 1970 and heard many testimonials from original owners about their purchases or trades of Big Muff pedals in 1970, and even late 1969.

 Shown above - Jimi Hendrix in the studio, Electric Ladyland album cover art